Akongstad/study-dictionary-metadata/README.md

-### Study on Dictionary Metadata
+# Study on Dictionary Metadata | ITU | Research Project

-Repository for the benchmark code used to test performance of functions on metadata in Popular databases and platforms.
+This repository contains benchmark code used to test performance of DDL functions on metadata in Popular databases and platforms.
+The following is an overview of the repositories file structure:

+- **study-dictionary-metadata/results/**: The experiment results for each system exported as csv files from an experiment_logs database.
+- **study-dictionary-metadata/src/**: The source code for the experimental setup.
+Contain data_recorder.py standardizes logging results to the experiment_logs database. main.py contains the code that runs the experiment on a specific datassytem, which includes initializing a connection and creating, altering, and showing table for all the object granularities.
+-**study-dictionary-metadata/utils/**: Utilities used throughout the project.
+Includes brainstorming ideas for approaches to running the experiments, postgres docker instance initialization script, and bash commands for

+### Additional findings and experiences
 #### Postrgres Docker setup

 ```bash